-In a recent exhibition at Scripps College in Claremont California, at the request of curator Nancy Selvin, she revived "Skins", a series of wet clay performances begun in the 1970s about transformations.
+In a 2002 exhibition at Scripps College in Claremont California, at the request of curator Nancy Selvin, she revived "Skins", a series of wet clay performances begun in the 1970s about transformations.
 "Modulations" is part of that series.

 Her 50 foot Golden Trout, Guillermo, made of recycled metal, adorns the Richmond Civic Center auditorium wall above the Richmond Art Center, part of a large installation about drinkable water and endangered species.
 This state fish, endangered in 1986, remains on view, a symbol of healthy survival due to human intervention and creative attention.
 Local children and invited artists contributed artworks as part of the installation.